-Plot 5 points from the equation $f(x) = 3(2)^x$ on a semi-log graph with a logarithmic scale on the vertical axis.
+Plot 5 points on the graph of $f(x) = 3(2)^x$ on a semi-log graph with a logarithmic scale on the vertical axis.

 To do this, we need to find 5 points on the graph, then calculate the logarithm of the output value.
 Arbitrarily choosing 5 input values,